KULeuvenDigitalisering/Magister-Dixit-Collection-Dataset/README.md

 The repository is designated as a free resource for digital humanities research, for scholars, students and teachers.
 It is intended for creative reuse, data visualisation and algorithmic processing.

 ## Provenance
 The dataset is fully based on the library catalogue metadata.
 It holds the descriptive metadata as well as URL links to the digital representation in the Teneo viewer.
-The data, which were provided by the Alma digital preservation environment of KU Leuven Libraries, was previously cleaned, transformed and refined with the OpenRefine application software.
+The data, which were provided by the Alma digital preservation environment of KU Leuven Libraries, was previously cleaned, transformed and refined with the [OpenRefine](https://openrefine.org/) application software.

 ## Technical Aspects
+For a correct download click on the [Magister_Dixit_Collection_Dataset.csv](https://github.com/KULeuvenDigitalisering/Magister-Dixit-Collection-Dataset/blob/master/Magister_Dixit_Collection_Dataset.csv).
+On some web browsers, you need to right-click on 'Raw' and select 'Download linked file as'.
+For other web browsers, including Chrome, click on 'Raw' and then go to File > Save Page As...
+The CSV file can also be downloaded from [Zenodo](http://doi.org/10.5281/zenodo.3973116).
+The recommended setup for a proper display of the CSV file can be adjusted in the Excel data import popup window: 'Character set' to 'Unicode (UTF-8)', the separator option 'Comma' should be selected and the 'Column type' of Column A (Record ID) should be changed from General to 'Text'.

 The CSV file (Magister_Dixit_Collection_Dataset.csv) contains 552 records in rows and 27 columns with the following metadata:
 | Column | Content type | Instance | Description/MARC 21 reference |
 |-|-|-|-|